skymandr/TailWimpLite/README.md

 it is already anchored.
 It will then be maximized/centred in the perpendicular direction, _i.e_ a window in the bottom left corner moved left will be maximized vertically.
-This gives a total of 8 positions reachable with the arrow keys, and an additional two configurations using the `Home` and `Logo` keys.
+This gives a total of 8 positions reachable with the arrow keys, and an additional two configurations using the centre and maximize movements.

 If padding is specified, space on the desktop will be reserved around the windows to allow access to the icon bar, iconized windows and the like.
 By